tdwg/bdq/tg2/_review/docs/guide/users/index.md

 * `Response.result`="17"
 * `Response.comment`="17 Tests of TYPE AMENDMENT proposed changes to the record"

 Most `Measure` Tests defined in BDQ are `Multi Record` Tests that take as input the results of `Single Record` Test on some data set and provide metrics or filters on those data.
-These Tests are central to formal application of `Quality Control` and `Quality Assurance` in the Fitness for Use Framework.
+These Tests are central to formal application of `Quality Control` and `Quality Assurance` in the Fitness For Use Framework.
 See the discussion in [Quality Control and Quality Assurance](#21-quality-control-and-quality-assurance-non-normative) above.

 `Measures` may be:
 - `Single Record` `Measures` that directly measure an `Information Element` value and return a metric (e.g., MEASURE_EVENTDATE_DURATIONINSECONDS), or that count the results of other Tests on the same `SingleRecord` (e.g., MEASURE_AMENDMENTS_PROPOSED).